Photo: Winemaker Marcus Ansems MW

 .
 He worked as

-a “flying winemaker” to gain experience, first with Simonsig in South Africa
+a “flying winemaker” to gain experience, first with Simonsig in Adelaide

 where he was recruited in 1999 to run wineries in Ontario